-Guest blog post by Vinai Thummalapally, Executive Director of SelectUSA
+By Vinai Thummalapally, Executive Director, SelectUSA

 The 2016 SelectUSA Investment Summit wrapped up earlier this week, but the action hasn’t stopped.
 Representatives of international companies are traveling to other parts of the country as they search for locations to establish or expand operations.
 U.S. economic development organizations (EDOs) from every corner of the United States have packed up their booths, but many of them are still meeting or hosting investors.
 And the team at SelectUSA and the U.S. Department of Commerce is fielding inquiries, receiving feedback, and providing services to companies and EDOs.

 Hosted by President Barack Obama and Secretary of Commerce Penny Pritzker, the SelectUSA Summit is the highest profile event to promote job-creating foreign direct investment (FDI) in the United States.
 The momentum from this year’s event will take our efforts to a new level.
 More than 2,500 participants from across the United States and 70 foreign markets convened in Washington, D.C. from June 19 – 21 to discuss diverse opportunities, find practical tools and information, and meet the right people to move investments forward.